 History of Fredericksburg Courthouses

-The first courthouse on the site of the current courthouse for the Circuit Court for the City of Fredericksburg was built between 1736 and 1740.
-The early courthouse was built of brick and modeled after an English town hall (similar to the Hanover County, Virginia, courthouse which still stands today).
-Among the attorneys to practice law in the original building were James Monroe, John Marshall and Bushrod Washington.
+The first courthouse on the site of the Old Court House for the Circuit Court for the City of Fredericksburg was built between 1736 and 1740.
+The early Court House was built of brick and modeled after an English town hall (similar to the Hanover County, Virginia, courthouse which still stands today).
+Among the attorneys to practice law in that original building were James Monroe, John Marshall and Bushrod Washington.
 The 1768 trial of the Baptist Dissenters may have been the most famous trial held in the old building.
-The present courthouse, designed by James Renwick in the French Gothic style, was completed in 1852, replacing the original building which was demolished.
-James Renwick later designed "The Castle" of the Smithsonian in Washington, DC, and St. Patrick's Cathedral in New York.
-The current courthouse has been renovated twice - once shortly after World War II and, to a lesser extent, in 1991/2.
+The Old Court House at 815 Princess Anne St. was designed by James Renwick Jr. in the French Gothic style and was completed in 1852, replacing the original building which was demolished.
+James Renwick Jr. later designed "The Castle" of the Smithsonian Institute in Washington, DC, and St. Patrick's Cathedral in New York.
+The Old Court House was renovated twice - once shortly after World War II and in 1991/2.

-The courthouse tower houses a six hundred pound bronze bell made at the Paul Revere Foundry in Boston, one of one hundred and thirty-four surviving Revere Foundry bells and the only known Revere bell in Virginia.
+The tower of the Old Court House houses a six hundred pound bronze bell made at the Paul Revere Foundry in Boston, one of one hundred and thirty-four surviving Revere Foundry bells and the only known Revere bell in Virginia.
 The bell was donated to the Corporation of Fredericksburg in 1828 by Silas Wood, of New York, who married Miss Julia Ann Chew Brock of Fredericksburg in 1816.

-Disclaimer: Data provided by Historic Court Records is not official and is provided by the Historic Court Records site for genealogical and historical research purposes only.
+Disclaimer: Data provided by Historic Court Records is not official and is provided by the Fredericksburg Circuit Court Archives for genealogical and historical research purposes only.
 All data contained herein should be verified by obtaining a copy of the original record.
-Historic Court Records HOME